All submissions will be handled via EasyChair.

 Prospective authors are invited to submit full technical papers in English presenting original research.
 Submitted papers must be unpublished and not submitted for publication elsewhere.
 Experience papers are welcome, but they must clearly present general lessons learned that would be of interest and benefit to a broad audience of both researchers and practitioners.

 Proceedings will be published in the Dagstuhl LIPIcs Leibniz International Proceedings in Informatics series.
-Final papers should be 12-15 pages long (excluding the bibliography and a brief appendix of up to 5 pages from this page limit) in the format specified by LIPIcs http://www.dagstuhl.de/en/publications/lipics/instructions-for-authors/ (most likely there will be a release of a new version of the style in early 2019: lipics-v2019).
+Final papers should be 12-15 pages long (excluding the bibliography and a brief appendix of up to 5 pages from this page limit) in the format specified by LIPIcs http://www.dagstuhl.de/en/publications/lipics/instructions-for-authors/ (note there has been a release of a new version of the style: lipics-v2019).

 It is recommended that submissions adhere to that format and length.
 Submissions that are clearly too long may be rejected immediately.
 Proofs omitted due to space limitations may be included in a clearly marked appendix.
 Both an abstract and the full paper must be submitted by their respective submission deadlines.
 At least one of the authors must attend the conference to present the paper.